San Francisco County and city assistance programs.

-The federal government is providing San Francisco California funds to help those in need pay for rent and other housing costs.
-The U.S. Department of Housing and Urban Development (HUD) provided the city almost $9 million in federal stimulus funds to help pay the rent for those on the verge of eviction.
+The federal government will in most years provide charities as well as non-profits in San Francisco California funds to help those in need pay for rent and other housing costs.
+Money can come from the U.S. Department of Housing and Urban Development (HUD), United Way, FEMA and others.
+The money is provided to help pay the rent or even utility or water bills for those on the verge of eviction.
 In addition to the funds being used to pay rent, the money is also meant to be used to help get homeless off the streets quickly and into an employment opportunity.

-The aid is mostly for short to mid term relief.
+The financial aid is mostly for short to mid term relief.
 San Francisco residents who apply to the Homeless Prevention and Rapid Re-housing assistance program shouldn’t expect long term free rent though.
-The housing program is designed to provide short- and medium-term financial assistance, anywhere from 3-18 months, and other aid such as help with utility and security deposits, utility bill payments, hotel and motel costs, and moving assistance.
+The housing program is designed to provide short- and medium-term financial assistance, anywhere from 3-18 months, and other financial aid such as help with utility and security deposits.
+There may also be grants for utility bill deposits, hotel and motel costs, and moving assistance.

-Applicants to the housing assistance program can receive up to three months of rental assistance or 18 months of partial rent assistance by applying to this federally funded program.
+Applicants to the housing assistance program can receive up to three months of rental assistance or 18 months of partial housing assistance by applying to this federally funded program. but funds are limited.

 The funds will be managed by local charities, including the Salvation Army and United Way.
 One of the big benefits is that by keeping families and individuals off the streets, and helping many of these families get through hard times, will goes a long way towards helping an economic recovery occur.
 Dial (415) 777-2677 to apply.

 The Salvation Army Golden State Division - There are several other locations that can offer assistance, including electric bill help, food, housing, and case management.
 The Salvation Army and their emergency assistance and Family Services departments in San Francisco are committed to helping the low income.
-Other programs include free meals, Christmas and holiday assistance, vouchers for medications and gasoline, and more.
+Other programs include free meals, Christmas toys or holiday assistance, vouchers for medications and gasoline, and more.
+Students from low income households may also be give free school supplies, backpacks, shoes and other goods.
 Locations include.

 Eviction Defense Collaborative - If you are facing eviction, this organization may be able to help.
 It provides free assistance with filing answers, motions and stay-of-evictions to elderly and low to moderate income tenants facing eviction.
 In addition, they may also be able to provide cash grant payments of past due rent thorough loans and grants.
 (415) 947-0797